Adeyinka-Israel/Retail-Business-Performance-Analysis/README.md

 - Lagos experienced the longest average delivery time.
 - Longer delivery periods were associated with lower customer satisfaction.

+**Below is a picture of the Key insights, other images to suppport insights can be found in "Presentation"**

 ![Key Insights_From_Presentation](Images/Key_Insights.png)

 ---